Harley 45 Cylinder Assembly

 The intake valves, exhaust valves, and valve guides for Harley 45 cylinders are same from 1930 through 1973, as are the retainers, keepers, and bases.
 Valve size is 1.625" on both intake and exhaust, but they are not interchangeable.
 Exhaust valves are different in that they are heat-treated.

-Before slipping the valves into the guides, the stems were lubricated with a dab of engine oil.
-Here I used conventional 5W30.
+Before slipping the valves into the guides, lubricate stems with a dab of engine oil.

 There are two styles of piston pins found on Harley 45 flatheads.
 The early-style pin used an L-clip and was seen until the mid 1950s.
-The later style was the more common E-clip seen from the mid 50's until 1973.
-Pictured is the early style.
+The later style was the more common E-clip seen from the mid 50's up until the end of flathead production in 1973.

 Piston Lock-Ring Tool